-- Proposal 1 Elect three Director nominees with terms expiring at the 2017 Annual Meeting of Stockholders. - Proposal 2 Approve, on an advisory basis, the Company's executive compensation. - Proposal 3 Approve amendments to the Company's Restated Certificate of Incorporation to Declassify the Board of Directors. - Proposal 4 Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2014.
+Proposal 1-Elect three Director nominees for a one year term expiring at the 2016 Annual Meeting of Stockholders.

+Proposal 2-Approve, on an advisory basis, the Company's executive compensation.

+Proposal 3-Ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2015.